timothyhyun/Inventory-Tracking-Web-App/README.md

 ## Setup:

-Ensure Python 3.6+ is installed on the device
+Ensure Python 3.6+ is installed on the device.
+To clear all previous inventory data, clear the inventory.json file

 ```bash
 pip install -r requirements.txt